-- Shortness of breath, which may be caused by fluid gathering in the lungs.
+Shortness of breath may be caused by fluid gathering in the lungs.
 This is one of the most common symptoms.
-Shortness of breath may be more obvious on physical exertion, such as climbing stairs.
-It can also occur when lying flat or several hours after lying down, causing you to wake up breathless or coughing.
-Sleeping well-supported with pillows may help relieve shortness of breath.
+Feeling breathless may be more obvious when you exert yourself, such as when climbing stairs.
+It might also happen more often when lying flat or several hours after lying down, making you wake up breathless or coughing.
+A dry cough can be another sign that there is fluid in the lungs.

-- Abdominal swelling: fluid can also accumulate in the abdomen, causing swelling and pain.
+Swollen ankles and legs can also result from fluid build-up, and fluid can accumulate in the abdomen, causing swelling and pain.

 What causes heart failure?

-- high blood pressure.
+- high blood pressure;